-Using the latest minimally invasive surgical techniques and instrumentation, this procedure can be done to create an aesthetically pleasing smile where the teeth have the correct proportions.
+Using the latest minimally invasive surgical techniques in periodontal therapy, crown lengthening can be done to create an aesthetically pleasing smile where the teeth have the correct proportions.

 Dr Jeremy Vo can work in collaboration with your dentist to plan the perfect smile, particularly if you need additional orthodontic treatment or veneers.

-Gingival recession, or receding gums, can be identified by the exposure of roots of your teeth.
-Although a receding gum line is pretty common in adults over the age of 40, it can also happen among teenagers or older children aged 10 and up.
-It is also commonly associated in young adults after orthodontic treatment.
+Gingival recession, or receding gums, can be identified by the exposure of the roots of your teeth.
+Although a receding gum line is more common in adults over the age of 40, it can also happen among teenagers or older children aged 10 and up.
+It can also occur in young adults after orthodontic treatment.

-Effects of gum recession include sensitivity, mobility, and also the appearance of your smile can be altered due to the appearance of ‘longer’ teeth.
+The most common symptom of gum recession is increased sensitivity to hot and cold foods, but if left untreated the appearance of your smile can be altered due to the illusion of ‘longer’ teeth.

 Fortunately, periodontists such as Dr Jeremy Vo can restore your gums’ health and reverse gum recession.